yueshengbin/yueshengbin.github.io/_pages/about.md

 * 📸 Vision-and-language content analysis.

-***[ Sometimes when you're in the presence of great people, it elevates you, and inspires you just to go that little bit further -- Bear Grylls ]***

 Recent News
 ======
 * 2024.12: A paper is accepted by *AAAI 2025* **(Oral, Top 5%)**.